Differences with Shopify/liquid

 • Trailing unmatched characters inside filters are allowed in shopify/liquid but not in LiquidJS.
 It means filter arguments without a colon like {{ "a b" | split " "}} will throw an error in LiquidJS.
 This is intended to improve Liquid usability, see #208 and #212.

-• LiquidJS has additional tags: layout and corresponding block tag.
+• LiquidJS-defined tags: layout, render and corresponding block tag.